Who Can File and What the Petition Must Include

 The alleged incapacitated person or any person interested in that person's affairs or welfare may petition for the appointment of a guardian or for any other appropriate protective order.

-A.R.S. § 14-5303(A)If a general guardianship is requested, the petition must explain why a more limited guardianship would not work.
-If a limited guardianship is requested, the petition must specify which powers are being sought.
-The law also requires disclosure of any existing healthcare power of attorney, durable power of attorney with a guardian nomination, or trust interests.
+The law also requires disclosure of certain documents.
+These include any healthcare power of attorney, durable power of attorney with a guardian nomination, or trust interests.

 Protections Built Into the Process